-5. The project in question is a registered project before this Authority under Section 3 of the Real Estate (Regulation & Development) Act 2016 [hereinafter referred to as the "Act 2016"] in which the proposed date of completion is shown as 04/06/2022.
+7. The project in question is a registered project before this Authority under Section 3 of the Real Estate (Regulation & Development) Act 2016 [hereinafter referred to as the "Act 2016"] in which the proposed date of completion is shown as 04/06/2022.
 On perusal of the web page concerned, it is seen that the Respondents have uploaded the occupancy certificate and the final fire NOC obtained for the project in question but the Respondents have neither uploaded Form-6 showing completion of the project nor taken any steps for extension of registration as provided under the provisions of the Act 2016 despite notice from the Authority which is sheer violation of the law.

-6. Heard both parties in detail.
-The documents produced from the part of the Complainants are marked as Exbts.A1 to A7.
-The documents produced from the part of the Respondents are marked as Exbts.B1& B2.
-After hearing the counsels on either side and perusing the pleadings and documents submitted by both the parties with respect to the claim of the Complainant for interest for delay, the following points are being considered and decided herewith:
+8. After hearing the counsels on either side and perusing the pleadings and documents submitted by both the parties with respect to the claim of the Complainant for interest for delay, the following points are being considered and decided herewith:

-Whether the Respondents/Promoters failed to complete or were unable to hand over possession of the apartment to the Complainant, in accordance with the terms of the agreement or duly completed by the date specified therein or not?
+- 1) Whether the Respondents/Promoters failed to complete or were unable to hand over possession of the apartment to the Complainant, in accordance with the terms of the agreement or duly completed by the date specified therein or not? - 2) Whether the Complainant herein is entitled to get interest for delay in completion and handing over possession of the apartment as provided under Section 18(1) of the Act, 2016 or not?

-2) Whether the Complainant herein is entitled to get interest for delay in completion and handing over possession of the apartment as provided under Section 18(1) of the Act, 2016 or not?
+9. Points No. 1&2: The documents produced by the Complainant are marked as Exhibits A1 to A8.
+Exhibit A1 is the sale agreement dated 08.04.2013 executed between the Complainant and the Respondent for sale of 1259/175500 undivided share having an extent of 89.871 cents.
+Exhibit A2 is the construction agreement dated 08.04.2013 executed between the Complainant and the Respondent for constructing a three-bedroom apartment having a super built-up area of 1159 sq. ft on the seventh Floor in the said project for a construction cost of Rs.
+26,64,710/- in which the promised date of completion is shown as 30.03.2016 with 180 days grace period.
+Exhibit A3 series are email communications showing the demand of compensation.
+Exhibit A4 is the Letter dated 07.07.2017 issued by the Respondent to the

-7. Points No. 1&2: The documents produced by the Complainant are marked as Exhibits A1 to A6.
-Exhibit A1 is the sale agreement dated 21.05.2014 executed between the Complainant and the Respondent for sale of 1259/175500 undivided share having an extent of 89.871 cents.
-Exhibit A2 is the construction agreement dated 21.05.2014 executed between the Complainant and the Respondent for constructing a three-bedroom apartment having a super built-up area of 1159 sq. ft on the sixth Floor in the said project for a construction cost of Rs.
-33,94,661/in which the promised date of completion is shown as 30.06.2016 with 180 days grace period.
-Exhibit A3 is the series of payment receipts.
-Exhibit A4 is the final bill given by the Respondents to the Complainant.
-Exhibit A5 is the calculation statement.
-Exhibit A6 series is the email communications showing the work status at different stages yearly.
+Complainant.
+Exhibit A5 is the copy of the final bill.
+Exhibit A6 is the calculation statement.
+Exhibit A7 series is the email communications showing the yearly work status at different stages.
+Exhibit A8 is the copies of receipts of payment.
 The documents produced by the Respondent were marked as Exhibits B1 to B2.
-Exhibit B1(a) is the copy of the Occupancy Certificate dated 27/05/2020 and the
+Exhibit B1(a) is the copy of the Occupancy Certificate dated 27/05/2020 and the Exbt.
+B1(b) is the copy of Occupancy Certificate dated 27/01/2021 The final bill has been produced by the Respondents which are marked as Exhibit B2.